algopapi/Auto-GPT/README.md

 1. Clone the repository.
 2. Install dependencies.
-3. Run the main script with appropriate parameters.
+3. Run the organization.py script with appropriate parameters.
 4. Enjoy the power of AUTO-GPT Agent.

 ## License